Course Content and Outcome Guide for D 192B

 Demonstrate improved quality of movement and musicality.

-Demonstrate ability to learn, execute, and retain ballet steps and combinations from visual, aural, and kinesthetic cues with greater speed
+Demonstrate ability to learn, execute, and retain ballet steps and combinations from visual, aural, and kinesthetic cues with greater speed and accuracy.

 Demonstrate ability to reverse combinations.